COVID-19 GuidelinesCamp Maas

 We know it is critical to keep you updated on what we are learning and implementing as we continue to educate ourselves about COVID-19.
 We want you to understand and feel confident in the steps we are taking to minimize risk.

-We feel there are three major components to being able to open camp at this point: quarantining, testing, and creating a camp “bubble”.
-Our campers and staff will arrive at camp and then the gates will be closed.
 While we will take every measure possible to minimize risk, we must enter under the assumption that at some point there may be suspected and/or confirmed cases of COVID-19.
 This known risk does not derail our confidence in our ability to keep our campers and staff safe.

 Camp Bubble - We will create a camp-wide bubble environment to protect against the transmission of virus from outside and within the camp population.
 Once the proper protocol for screening and testing is followed and the initial 7-14 day quarantine period at camp has been completed (definitive in-camp quarantine period to be determined), campers and staff members will be considered part of the bubble and will not interact with anyone outside of the bubble.
 Camp will be closed to outside visitors and guests.